nicolo-tellini/sppComp/deepintothecode.md

 # Coverage extraction

 The data about the coverage are recovered with <code>samtools coverage</code>, introduced in version 1.10.
-Compared to <code>samtools depth</code>, <code>samtools coverage</code> computes statitcs about the depth at each specified region and returns the results on a tabulated text.
+Compared to <code>samtools depth</code>, <code>samtools coverage</code> computes statitcs on the depth at each specified region and returns the results on a tabulated text.
 Altought at the time I am writing this lines, <code>samtools coverage</code> does not support <code>bed</code> files nor custom outputs these improvements have been suggested and taken in consideration by samtools' guys ([1662](https://github.com/samtools/samtools/issues/1662) and [1664](https://github.com/samtools/samtools/issues/1664)).
 As soon as available, they will be implementend in the pipeline, overcoming the necessity to run the command for each single region.

 # Plotting